 Mr. Smith was appointed President and Chief Legal Officer in September 2015.
-Prior to that he served as Executive Vice President, General Counsel, and Secretary since 2011, and served as Senior Vice President, General Counsel, and Secretary from 2001 to 2011.
+He served as Executive Vice President, General Counsel, and Secretary from 2011 to 2015, and served as Senior Vice President, General Counsel, and Secretary from 2001 to 2011.
 Mr. Smith was also named Chief Compliance Officer in 2002.
-He had been Deputy General Counsel for Worldwide Sales and previously was responsible for managing the European Law and Corporate Affairs Group, based in Paris.
-Mr. Smith joined Microsoft in 1993.
+Since joining Microsoft in 1993, he was Deputy General Counsel for Worldwide Sales and previously was responsible for managing the European Law and Corporate Affairs Group, based in Paris.
 Mr. Smith also serves on the Board of Directors of Netflix, Inc.